EntireTwix/Matrix/README.md

 ```cpp
 #include "smat.hpp"
 ```
-Then include the relevant operations for your usecase in the operations folder.
-Be sure to distiguish between 11+/20.
-Depending on what version of C++ you're using, there are compile time advantages to C++20s concepts so I suggesting going with that if you can.

 #### Optional CUDA usage
 After doing the above, for CUDA you can use the included CMake to link the CUDA operations by simply putting